-- Gives you insane energy levels – so you can push harder in the gym, increase your intensity, and bust through plateaus like never before.
+You can expect insane levels of intensity in the gym, shorter recovery times, and be able to bust through plateaus like never before.

-- Will get you immediate, noticeable results: literally on the first dose.
+- Provides noticeable results on the first dose.

-- The ability to run for as long as 12 weeks.
-You’ll get better and better results the longer you take it.
+- The ability to run for as long as 8-12+ weeks.

-- Is versatile – can be stacked with virtually anything.
+- Is versatile and can be stacked with anything.

-- Can be used while cutting or bulking.
-Cardarine will accelerate your results no matter what you do.
+- Can be used while cutting OR bulking.

 Cardarine: The Cure for Obesity?